MrMadguy64/Android-x86-Helper/README.md

 Known issues:
 1) Android 10 requires source code fixing
 2) SetupWizard crashes on Android 11, but you can skip it via boot menu or via SETUPWIZARD=0 kernel command line parameter
-3) Cursor is blinking in graphic mode on Android 11
+3) Cursor is blinking in graphic mode on Android 11, can be fixed via vt.global_cursor_default=0 kernel command line parameter
+4) There are some problems with making installed version of Android-x86 work.
+But you can actually use live version of Android-x86 + persistent storage instead.
+Just specify path to it via DATA=<path> kernel command line parameter.
-4) Navigation bar is broken for some non-standard resolutions, like 1280x1024
+5) Navigation bar is broken for some non-standard resolutions, like 1280x1024
-5) Virtio GPU drivers aren't enabled in kernel, so emulation is slow
+6) Virtio GPU drivers aren't enabled in kernel, so emulation is slow
-6) Some cases aren't tested, like removing out dir
+7) Some cases aren't tested, like removing out dir
-7) Android 8.0 and earlier versions aren't tested
+8) Android 8.0 and earlier versions aren't tested